Colorful Backyard Decorating Ideas

 Add color to your outdoor decorating with a fence covered with suspended flowerpots.
 It's wall art for your outdoor room.
 Start with nine terra-cotta pots and coat the bases with spray paint.
 Next, plot the grid arrangement and secure pot hangers to the fence.
 Finish by suspending pots from hangers and filling each container with brightly colored annuals or herbs.

 Hand-painted stencils, such as the botanical motif on the surface of this pillow, are an easy way to punch up outdoor fabric.
+Pick paint colors that match cushion colors or outdoor furniture.
+If your patio furnishings are neutral, go for outdoor fabrics a sunny shade that will brighten your day.

 Separate a garden from the rest of the backyard with a colorful fence.
 The bright green and blue hues pop against the grass and plants.
 The fence provides a colorful view from any angle.

 Metal furniture is generally affordable and it gives a cool color vibe to your garden or patio.
 A bar cart is always ready for a party, offering up a handy serving surface.
+Can’t find the color you crave?
+Shop flea markets and vintage sales for pieces you can transform with a fresh coat of paint.